 Transforming normal organoids into cancer

 Being able to convert normal tissues/organoids into cancer in a dish represents a powerful system for discovering and proving the function of new cancer-causing mutations.
 Tumor cells often have hundreds if not thousands of mutations and other/epigenetic alterations, but only a minority are critical “drivers” that cause cancer, versus the vast majority of irrelevant “passenger” mutations.
 With collaborators we utilize computational and systems biology principles to interrogate large tumor DNA sequencing datasets to identify candidate cancer driver genes.
-We then exploit the power of organoids for cancer gene discovery, systematically inserting mutations found in cancer cells (from projects such as TCGA) to test if such mutations successfully convert the organoids to a cancerous phenotype.
+We then exploit the power of organoids for cancer gene discovery, systematically inserting mutations found in cancer cells (from projects such as TCGA) to test if such mutations successfully convert the organoids to a cancerous phenotype (Cancer Discovery 2021, Nature 2023).
 Accelerating the functional validation of cancer–causing mutation will allow therapies and diagnostics to be developed against these genes.

 We also create organoid cultures from tumor biopsies.
 This allows a patient's tumor cells to be grown in an incubator.
 In this way we are attempting to understand why tumors are sensitive or resistant to certain treatments.
 Some examples of tumor organoid cultures are shown below: